INGESTRE & TIXALL

 Wherever possible, individual Councillors will try and contact any interested parties, including immediate neighbours, so that they are aware of what is going on and can make their views known to us or the Borough Planning Dept.

 If a Parish Council meeting does not fall within the 21 days allowed for our comments, all Councillors from Ingestre and Tixall will be notified, and invited to send their views to the Chairman by a specific date.
 Minor comments can be made to the Clerk.
 The Chairman will then consult with the Clerk, and representations will be made to the Borough Council taking into account these views.
-Councillors can request to see the planning letter for a particular application before it is sent out.
+Councillors can request to see the planning letter for a particular application before it is sent out, sometimes a draft letter will be added to the inspection documents & plans for comment, etc.

-Notice of all planning applications appear in the Parish Notes, together with subsequent decisions by the Borough Council.
+Notice of all planning applications appear in the Parish News, together with subsequent decisions by the Borough Council.
 This does not include specific conditions.
-All planning applications are kept for future reference.
+At present all planning applications are kept for future reference, but this is leading to storage problems.

-The Parish Council opposes all roadside Estate Agents signs, which are not within the curtilage of the property being sold.
+The Parish Council opposes all roadside verge Estate Agents signs, which are not within the curtilage of the property being sold, unless a special dispensation has been granted by the council.
+Roadside landowners may give permission for signs on their land.

 The Parish Council encourages the provision of adequate garages in any new developments.